Aomori Prefecture: Government

 Aomori Prefecture's head of government is a governor, with the seat of the prefectural government in the city of Aomori.
 There are 48 members in the Aomori Prefectural Assembly, which is unicameral.
 Members are elected to four-year terms.
 In terms of national politics, the prefecture has three single-member districts: Aomori 1st district, Aomori 2nd district, Aomori 3rd district, each a constituency of the House of Representatives in the national Diet of Japan.
 In addition, the prefecture has two members elected from the Aomori at-large district to the House of Councillors in the Diet.
 The at-large members are elected to six-year terms in staggered elections every three years.

-Aomori Prefecture is traditionally a stronghold of Japan's Liberal Democratic Party (LDP), though the Constitutional Democratic Party of Japan (CDP) has won some elections since its formation in 2017.
-One of Aomori Prefecture's Notable Politicians is LDP member Tadamori Ōshima, who served as the Minister of Education, Culture, Sports, Science and Technology (2000-2002), Minister of Agriculture, Forestry and Fisheries (2002-2003), and Speaker of the House of Representatives of Japan (2015-2021).
+Aomori Prefecture is a stronghold of Japan's Liberal Democratic Party (LDP), though the Constitutional Democratic Party of Japan (CDP) has won some elections since its formation in 2017.
+One of Aomori Prefecture's notable politicians is LDP member Tadamori Ōshima, who served as the Minister of Education, Culture, Sports, Science and Technology (2000-2002), Minister of Agriculture, Forestry and Fisheries (2002-2003), and Speaker of the House of Representatives of Japan (2015-2021).
 He also held several leadership positions in the LDP.